 Thresher sharks are hunted both commercially and by sport anglers.
 They have a wide range of commercial uses – the flesh is highly prized to eat, the skin can be made into leather, the fins used for shark fin soup and the oil from the liver is also valuable.
 They are caught on long-lines and in static nets, while a small number may be harpooned.
 They are also killed when they get tangled in nets designed to catch other species.
 Anglers on big-game fishing charter boats also target thresher sharks, mostly in the Pacific Ocean.
 The thresher shark is said to be one of the hardest fighting fish in the world meaning that the heaviest gear has to be used.
 The all-time world-wide confirmed record for a rod and line caught thresher shark is 767lb 3oz.
 The thresher was caught off Cape Brett, northern New Zealand, in 1983.

 However, notable thresher sharks have been caught in British waters.
 The current record is a thresher of 323lb which was caught by Mr. S. Mills off the coast of Portsmouth in 1982.
 Larger thresher sharks have been caught, but in these conservation-minded times anglers have released the fish rather than killed them to claim a record.
 For example a thresher shark estimated at 550lb was caught one mile off the coast of the Isle of Wight in 2013, but it was released back into the sea and not retained to claim the record.
-Similarly two thresher sharks weighing in excess of 250lb were caught within days of each other off the Welsh coast in summer 2015, and again returned to the sea alive, as was a 368lb thresher shark caught off the coast of Cornwall in August 2016 and a 295lb thresher shark caught off the Welsh coast in July 2018.
+Similarly two thresher sharks weighing in excess of 250lb were caught within days of each other off the Welsh coast in summer 2015, and again returned to the sea alive, as was a 368lb thresher shark caught off the coast of Cornwall in August 2016.
+In July 2018 a 295lb thresher shark was caught and released off the Welsh coast, and the following month a thresher shark was spotted breaching (jumping out of the water) off the coast of Devon.